-Which Is Better for Your Skin, the Planet, and Your Daily Routine?
+Bar Soap vs Body Wash: Which Is Better for Your Skin, the Environment, and Daily Routine?

 For most people, choosing between bar soap and body wash feels like a simple preference.